ninezerozeronine/chip-computer/docs/language/assembly.rst

 Assembly code provides a way to specify instructions for the computer to perform in a more human readable from than machine code

-Assembly operations and arguments to specify thier behaviour can be saved in an assembly file and passed to an assembler to convert them to machine code that the computer can then execute.
+Assembly operations and arguments to specify their behaviour can be saved in an assembly file and passed to an assembler to convert them to machine code that the computer can then execute.